 47-314.
 OIL AND GAS CONSERVATION COMMISSION CREATED -- POWERS -- LIMIT ON LOCAL RESTRICTIONS -- ATTORNEY GENERAL.
 (1) There is hereby created an oil and gas conservation commission of the state of Idaho within the department of lands.
-The commission shall consist of the director of the department of lands, a county commissioner as described in this section, and three (3) four (4) members appointed by the governor with the advice and consent of the senate.
+The commission shall consist of a county commissioner as described in this section and four (4) members appointed by the governor with the advice and consent of the senate.

-- (a) The county commissioner shall be from a county where oil and gas are being produced or have been produced within the last ten (10) years and shall be elected by a majority of the county commissioners from such producing counties.
+(a) The county commissioner shall be from a county where oil and gas are being produced or have been produced within the last ten (10) years and shall be elected by a majority of the county commissioners from such producing counties.
 The county commissioner shall serve a four (4) year term.
-A vacancy shall be filled by election for the unexpired term in the same manner provided for election to a full term. - (b) The governor shall appoint four (4) members appointed by the governor who shall serve at the pleasure of the governor.
-One (1) member shall be knowledgeable in oil and gas matters and shall have a college degree in geosciences or engineering and at least ten (10) five (5) years of experience in the oil and gas industry.
-The governor shall appoint the three (3) technical expert members: one (1) member for a term of four (4) years, one (1) member for a term of three (3) years, and one (1) member for a term of two (2) years.
-Thereafter, the One (1) member shall be a mineral interest owner without an oil and gas lease in a county where oil and gas have been produced.
+A vacancy shall be filled by election for the unexpired term in the same manner provided for election to a full term.

+(b) The governor shall appoint four (4) members who shall serve at the pleasure of the governor.
+One (1) member shall be knowledgeable in oil and gas matters and shall have a college degree in geosciences or engineering and at least five (5) years of experience in the oil and gas industry.
+One (1) member shall be a mineral interest owner without an oil and gas lease in a county where oil and gas have been produced.
 One (1) member shall be a resident of Idaho knowledgeable in land use matters and shall have at least five (5) years experience in land use matters.
 The term of office of each appointed member of the commission shall be four (4) years.
 A vacancy shall be filled by appointment for the unexpired term in the same manner provided for an appointment to the full term.